What is proactive maintenance?

 All of the company’s assets are important and play an important role.
 However, it is a good idea to categorize assets based on vitality.

-How difficult is it is for maintenance technicians to access asset parts to verify conditions?
-If it the access is hard, predictive maintenance can help assess conditions without having to shut the equipment down.
+- How difficult is it for maintenance technicians to access asset parts to verify conditions?
+If the access is hard, predictive maintenance can help assess conditions without having to shut the equipment down.

 This is where you decide whether you will invest in preventive maintenance, predictive maintenance, or a combination of both.